qteatime/kate/_sources/user/manual/intro/emulator.rst.txt

 .. image:: img/handheld-mode.png

-This is the default case mode for the Kate emulator.
-It includes virtual buttons on the sides and on the top, which can be pressed on a touch-capable device.
-This way you can use Kate even when no physical gamepad or keyboard is available.
+This is the default case mode for the Kate emulator, but it's optimised for smartphones (and marginally for tablet devices).
+It includes virtual buttons on the sides and on the top, which can be pressed on a touch-capable device instead of requiring a physical gamepad or keyboard, and it tries to maximise the area used for the screen as much as possible.
+This is also why it uses a thumbstick instead of the usual D-Pad (you can hold the thumbstick and move it like you would a regular analog thumbstick, but without the nice physical feedback).

 In handheld mode the screen resolution is locked to 800x480.
-The recommended host device's resolution must be at least 1310x570 pixels to be able to house the whole emulator UI comfortably.
-In devices with a smaller screen resolution, the emulator will scale down the UI, which might result in blurry text and images.
+The recommended host device's resolution must be at least 1040x490 pixels to be able to house the whole emulator UI comfortably.
+In devices with a smaller screen resolution, the emulator will scale down the UI favouring speed, which might result in lower image quality.

 TV Mode